qihqi/qihqi.github.io/_posts/2016-12-11-music-generation-using-rnn.md

 number in the 'data' field is the instrument key code which maps one-to-one to the pitch of the note.

-### Wav

-Wave files are how raw audios are recorded.
-We can read wavs directly into a numpy array using scipy's io module.

-{% highlight python %}
-In [12]: import scipy.io.wavfile
-In [13]: x = scipy.io.wavfile.read('./1980s-Casio-Piano-C5.wav')
-In [14]: x
-Out[14]: (44100, array([ 13,   0,   4, ..., -36, -27, -49], dtype=int16))

-{% endhighlight %}

-Here the first element of the tuple is number of amplitudes per second, and the second element is an array that represent the *amplitudes* at a time.

 Related Work